-Discover your family's history by tracing the clues left behind amongst the records on Ancestry and Find My Past.
-These online genealogy resources put billions of records at your fingertips.
+Discover your family's history by tracing the clues left behind amongst the records on Ancestry Library Edition.
+This online genealogy resource put billions of records at your fingertips.

-Did you know you can access Ancestry and Find My Past at Rotorua Library for free?
+Did you know you can access Ancestry at Rotorua Library for free?
 Use a library computer or your own device within the library (on our free wi-fi) to access the links via our Library Catalogue.

 Books, microfiche and more.

 The library has lending and reference family history collections which include guides to family and iwi history research, local histories, shipping information, war histories, biographies and indexes.
 We hold a number of records on microfiche and microfilm including historical births, deaths and marriages and local newspapers.

 Additional resources available for whakapapa research include iwi histories, Māori Land Court Minute Book indexes and the New Zealand Gazette Archive.
 Find out more about resources for Māori research on our Maori Resources page.

 For more information on on Family History resources and on planning what to bring with you, visit our Family History page.